St. Edward's Roman Catholic

 This historic church was attended by John F. Kennedy when he was in residence in Palm Beach.
 It has hosted many dignitaries from around the world.

-The building, construction in 1926 was home to a Kilgen Organ installed in 1938 by George Kilgen himself.
-The instrument served the congreation wonderfully for 75 years before major work was required.
-The console was replaced by a south florida builder in the late '90's with one built by R.A.
+The building, construction in 1926 was home to a Kilgen Organ installed in 1938 by a crew headed by Alfred George Kilgen himself.
+The instrument served the congregation wonderfully for 75 years before major work was required.
+The console was replaced by a south Florida builder in the late '90's with one built by R.A.
 Colby, Inc. At that time, digital additions were made to provide a mixture and mutations to the well voiced instrument.

 As a result, we recommended that the existing 1938 Kilgen pipework be retained and a new organ built beneath it.
-The new mechanical components were designed to allow much better service access to the instrument and a revised layout was completed for the installation.
+The new mechanical components were designed to allow much better service access to the instrument and a revised layout was completed to allow improved service for the installation.

 The original thermometer from the 1938 installation hangs proudly inside the door to the Great Chamber.
 It reads " Completed Dec.
 14, 1938, Temperature Tuned at 67 degrees.
 Alf G. Kilgen, E. Kuhn, J. Malin."